mgrygles/buildstuff2020-workshop/openshift/5-TrafficManagement.md

 # Knative Traffic Management

-In the last section you have replaced revision v1 of the hellojfall app with revision v2.
+In the previous section you have replaced revision v1 of the hellojfall app with revision v2.

 What if you want to do a canary release and test the new revision/version on a subset of your users?